LCCZK/humanoid-swe-challenge/README.md

 # Humanoid SWE Challenge

 MuJoCo robotic simulation environments controlled by an LLM agent via the Model Context Protocol (MCP).
 The agent uses tool calls to observe and control simulations in a feedback loop until tasks are complete.
+Please do not hesitate to reach out if you have any questions :)
 ## Overview
 Two simulation tasks are included:
 - **Pusher Manipulation** — move a pusher to sequentially reach coloured goal positions (blue → red → green)
 - **Box Pushing** — use the pusher to slide a purple box onto a blue goal region

 The LLM agent connects to an MCP server (one per task) via stdio, receives tool descriptions, and drives the simulation step-by-step using position observations and velocity control.

 ## Architecture
 - **`src/humanoid_swe_challenge/llm_agent/`** — Agent loop; calls the LLM with MCP tools, parses tool calls, trims context when it grows long
 - **`src/humanoid_swe_challenge/mcp/`** — FastMCP servers exposing tools to control the MuJoCo simulations; one server per task.
 - **`src/humanoid_swe_challenge/sims/`** — Gymnasium environments wrapping MuJoCo; not directly interacted with by the agent, but used by the MCP servers to run the simulations
 - **`scripts/`** — playback scripts to replay logged action sequences with the MuJoCo viewer

+## Known Issues
+- Whether the tasks can be solved successfully may depend on the LLM model used and the initial prompt; the included default prompt and model have been tested with the model `qwen/qwen3.6-35b-a3b:2` hosted locally with LM-Studio with temperature 0, but may not work well with other models or prompts out of the box.
+Please experiment with different prompts and models if you are having trouble getting the agent to solve the tasks.

+- The agent may occasionally issue invalid tool calls (e.g. non-numeric velocity values) which cause the MCP server to error.
+The agent will not recover from this and must be restarted.

+- Scripts in `scripts/` are not fully tested on MacOS; please reach out if you encounter any issues running them.

+- MuJoCo reders may not display properly with `render_mode="human"` on some platforms; try switching to `render_mode="rgb_array"` if you encounter compatibility issues.

 ## Installation